All images used in this website, including all the blogs

 To truly unlock the full potential of your long vacation in Bonaire, a rental car is not merely a convenience; it is a necessity.
 Having your own vehicle grants you the freedom and flexibility to chase the perfect sunset at a remote viewpoint, spontaneously stop at a roadside food truck, or explore multiple dive sites in a single day without adherence to a schedule.

-A rental car allows you to carry your diving or snorkelling gear with ease, venture into Washington Slagbaai National Park, or drive the scenic route along the salt pans to the Pekelmeer Flamingo Sanctuary.
+A rental car allows you to carry your diving or snorkelling gear with ease, venture into parks, or drive the scenic route along the salt pans.
 For long-term stays, the cost of frequent taxi rides will quickly outweigh the expense of a rental car, making it a sound investment in your overall experience.

 It is advisable to book your car in advance, especially during peak seasons, to ensure availability and potentially secure better rates for long-term rentals.
 Consider a vehicle with good ground clearance if you plan to explore unpaved roads, particularly within the national park.
 Remember to check insurance options and any additional fees, such as those for extra drivers or child seats, to avoid surprises.

-Embrace the open road and let a rental car be your key to an unforgettable Bonairean escapade.
+Embrace the open road and let a rental car be your key to an unforgettable Bonairean trip.
 Rent a car from Final Rentals today.
 Your journey awaits!

 Finalrentals uses cookies to provide necessary website functionality, improve your experience and to